 Pillar II ("Enter the Path") focuses on removing barriers to enrollment by streamlining the onboarding process for first time students and making sure that students are placed appropriately on the correct pathway with clearly-defined goals.
 This includes registration events during which first time students can complete all of the steps for registration in a single day or visits by Outreach to local high school campuses during which students complete all necessary matriculation steps (See "GP 4 pillars").
-High school students who participate in the dual enrollment program are given assistance in completing financial aid documentation before making the transition to college, and students who participate in Bridge to BC complete their degree plan as part of the program.
-(Citation?)
+High school students who participate in the dual enrollment program are given assistance in completing financial aid documentation before making the transition to college.